pyControl/docs/docs/user-guide/hardware.md

 right_poke  = Poke(port=board.port_3, rising_event='right_poke' , falling_event='right_poke_out')
 ```

-The `Breakout_1_0` class knows which pin on the micropython maps to which line on which port of the breakout board.
-The `Poke` class recieves one of the breakout boards ports as an argument when it is instantiated so it knows which pins correspond to the IR beam, LED and solenoid.
-When a Poke object is instantiated, it creates a digital input which will generate the specified rising and falling events when the pokes IR beam is broken, and two digital outpus corresponding to the LED and solenoid.
+When a Poke object is instantiated, it creates a digital input which will generate the specified rising and falling events when the pokes IR beam is broken, and two digital outpts corresponding to the LED and solenoid.
 These can be controlled from within a state machine definition as:

 ```python